pelagia123/todo-list-tutorial/new-component-todo-item.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

+The `todoItem` here in square brackets is the same as declared as the component's `@Input`.

-We now have a list of components, and each component received its data from the loop in the parent component.
-Now we'll see how this list can be dynamic.
+We used property binding on an element we created ourselves!
+And now we can actually see and understand that property binding binds to an actual property of the component.
+Soon we'll see how this list can be dynamic.

 {% hint style="success" %}
 [See the results on StackBlitz](https://stackblitz.com/github/angularbootcamp/todo-list-tutorial-steps/tree/step-10_New_component_todo-item)
 {% endhint %}